orgrim/temboard-backup-plugin/agent/README.md

 * '/status'.
 GET. tell if a backup or a purge is in progress
 * '/cancel/%taskid'.
 POST. cancel a backup previously scheduled by /create or a purge previously scheduled by /purge
 * '/list'.
 GET. give the list of backups
 * '/purge'.
-POST. schedule a general purge confirming the retention policy. parameters ?
+POST. schedule a removal of obsolete backups by the tool
 * '/create'.
 POST. schedule a backup. param: datetime